jancyril/code-kata/README.md

 # Code Kata

 Codes within this repository are for my personal exercises only.
+Some codes contains features specific to PHP 7 only.

 ## Source of Programming Problems
  - https://programmingpraxis.com/